Jennette Michelle Faye McCurdy (born June 26, 1992) is an American writer, director, producer, YouTuber, singer-songwriter, and former actress.

-In 2014, she began working on original projects with the four-episode web series What's Next for Sarah?, which she co-produced, starred in and wrote, drawing heavily from her own life as a Hollywood actress.
-This would turn out to foreshadow her creative future, as she officially quit acting in 2017, with her site bio claiming that she was "ashamed of 90% of her resume and ultimately unfulfilled".
-In 2021, McCurdy would publicly open up about the fact that her time as a child actor took a rather huge toll on her both mentally and physically, and that she had been struggling with self-esteem issues and eating disorders as a result.
+In 2014, McCurdy began working on original projects, starting with the four-episode web series What's Next for Sarah?, which she co-produced, starred in and wrote, drawing heavily from her own life as a Hollywood actress.
+She officially quit acting in 2017, with her site bio claiming that she was "ashamed of 90% of her resume and ultimately unfulfilled".
+In 2021, she would both confirm her retirement from acting and officially open up about the fact that her time as a child actor took a huge toll on her both mentally and physically, as she felt pressured into the career by her overbearing and abusive mother, and that she as a result struggled with eating disorders for much of her adolescence, and self-esteem issues that carried on into her adulthood.

 McCurdy has since transitioned into other creative ventures that play off her life experiences to far more serious (albeit sometimes comic) effect.
 She wrote and directed four short films (The McCurdys, Kenny, The Grave, Strong Independent Women)note , performed a one-woman tragicomedy show called I'm Glad My Mom Died in various Los Angeles and New York theaters during early 2020 and late 2021note , and started a podcast called Empty Inside in July of that year where she speaks with guests about personal topics.

 McCurdy also took to writing to speak on her experiences.
 She began publishing articles and essays in 2021 through various publications including Seventeen, The Huffington Post and The Wall Street Journal, and eventually released a memoir, also called I'm Glad My Mom Died, in August 2022 that covers her time as a child actor at length.